-Christopher McCann was last re-elected at the AGM that took place in June 2019.
-In accordance with the Articles of Association he is required to retire and being eligible offers himself for re-election at the third AGM following the 2019 AGM.
-In accordance with corporate governance practice, by virtue of serving on the board for more than nine years, Hugh Gillespie and Dennis Hale will retire at each AGM and being eligible, offer themselves for re-election.
-The Board recommends that Shareholders take into consideration each Director's considerable experience in VCTs and other areas, as shown in their respective biographies on page 3, in order to support the resolutions to re-appoint the Directors.
+Michael Robinson and Roger Jeynes were last reelected at the AGM that took place in June 2019.
+In accordance with the Articles of Association Roger Jeynes is not required to retire for three AGMs following the 2019 AGM and therefore will retire and being eligible, offers himself for re-election at the AGM in 2022.
+In accordance with corporate governance practice, by virtue of serving on the board for more than nine years, Dennis Hale and Michael Robinson will retire at each Annual General Meeting and being eligible, offers themselves for re-election.
+The Board recommends that Shareholders take into consideration each Director's considerable experience in VCTs and other areas, as shown in their respective biographies on page 3, in order to support the resolutions to reappoint the Directors.

-The terms of appointment of each of the directors are detailed in a letter of appointment dated February 2016.
+The terms of appointment of each of the directors are detailed in a letter of appointment signed in February and April 2016.
 These agreements are for a period of three years and thereafter are terminable on three months' notice by either side.
 Each Director is required to devote such time to the affairs of the Company as the Board reasonably requires.